Part of the Speed audit

 The bottom line

 Third-party scripts without async or defer are a single point of failure for your page.
-One slow external server freezes your entire site.
+One slow outside server freezes your entire site.
 Add async to independent scripts (analytics, tracking) and defer to scripts that need the page built first (widgets, chat).
 This one-word fix protects your page from outages you cannot control.

 Example findings from a scan